gristlabs/grist-help/help/glossary.md

 This is an icon to facilitate reorganizing views or lists visually.
-On a desktop computer, when hovering over a drag handle, the mouse cursor becomes a hand with fingers spread out as if to grip something.
+On a desktop computer, when hovering over a drag handle, the mouse cursor changes.
 The drag handle for a widget is just to the left of the widget's title.
 There is an example of using this drag handle in the [investment research demo](investment-research.md#chart-graph-plot).

 ## Field

-A field is a column shown in a Card View.
+A field is a column shown in a Card Widget.
 The terms column, field, and series are not different in substance, but are different terms that make more sense for different widgets.
-In a Table View, we talk about columns.
-In a Chart View, we talk about series.
-And in a Card View, we talk about fields.
+In a Table Widget, we talk about columns.
+In a Chart Widget, we talk about series.
+And in a Card Widget, we talk about fields.
 A field has layout properties that are meaningful within a Card, but would not be meaningful in other contexts.

 ## Import

-To import to Grist means to take data from other sources (on your computer or on the internet) and place that data in a Grist document.
+To import into Grist means to take data from other sources (on your computer or on the internet) and place that data in a Grist document.
 Examples of importing include: